Menu

 Cannupa Hanska Luger: Attrition

-Luger, an enrolled member of the Three Affiliated Tribes of Fort Berthold from the Mandan, Hidatsa, Arikara and Lakota cultures, is a descendant of buffalo people.
+Luger, an enrolled member of the Three Affiliated Tribes of Fort Berthold from the Mandan, Hidatsa, Arikara, and Lakota cultures, is a descendant of buffalo people.
 Attrition is a 10-foot long, larger-than-life skeletal sculpture made from steel with an ash black patina.
 The arresting form emerges from the soil beneath, visible through grasses indigenous to this region.
-The work highlights the profound interdependence between animals, humans and the land.
+The work highlights the profound interdependence between animals, humans, and the land.
 It draws attention to the loss, trauma, and violence that can result from a single disruption in an ecosystem.
 Placed on the pathway to City Hall, Attrition symbolically engages with New York City’s heart of policy-making, bringing to light the history of the bison’s survival.

 Cannupa Hanska Luger: Attrition is curated by Public Art Fund Adjunct Curator Katerina Stathopoulou.